recyclejs/recycle/docs/quick-start/ParentChild.md

 ```

 ## Parent Child Actions
-As explained in the previous example, our ClickCounter component is updating its state based on actions on DOM elements inside that component.
+In ClickCounter example, a component is updating its state based on actions on DOM elements.
 But for a larger application, listening on component DOM elements is not enough.
 What if we want to react on some actions from child components as well?

 In React, we would probably pass our callback functions as props from parent to its children which would then be responsible for the execution of that callback.

 In Recycle, we have another option.
-Instead of passing functions as params, parent component can use `sources.childrenActions` for creating an action that uses children actions as its source:
+Instead of passing functions as params,
+parent component can use `sources.childrenActions` for creating an action that uses children actions as its source:

 ```javascript
 function actions (sources) {